Tarpon fishing in Pine Island Sound

 Tarpon are also called The Silver King”.
 They can weigh anywhere from 10 pounds to well over 200 pounds, growing to 7 feet in length.
 They are noted for putting up a ferocious fight.
 Many are considered once in a lifetime catches, hence being considered a great fish to target for some major thrills.
 Tarpon always put on a great aerial show jumping as much as 10 feet out of the water presenting an awesome visual spectacle as an entertaining bonus.

 Near our area, Boca Grande Pass is considered to be one of the Tarpon Capitals of the World .
-The height of the season is during May and June.
-Hill Tides (Full Moons in Spring) present a unique opportunity with the pass crab spawn so, occasionally we will fish near the pass to take advantage of this.
-But, we don't fish the PASS.
-That's where some guides rip off the tourists.
+The height of the season is during April, May and June.
+Hill Tides (Full Moons in Spring) present a unique opportunity with the pass crab spawn so, occasionally we will fish near or in the pass to take advantage of this.
+Thousands of Tarpon congregate in the Pass and it can get crowed.
 The beaches, channel holes or on the Hill are the best places for the complete experience.
 Fewer boats, much better conditions.

 Silver King Tarpon

 Catch & Release Mounts are available from Tide Walker Charters to commerate your catch.

 Ask Captain Russ for a quote on your next trip.